Erlösung dem Erlöser

 orchmeyer is convinced that the end of Parsifal is a

-restored to its Paradisal innocence.
-He refers to the idea found both in early Christianity and in Stoicism (relevant because of
+Paradisal innocence.
+He refers to the idea found both in early Christianity and in Stoicism (relevant because of Wagner's interest

-Wagner: Theory and Theatre, page 391), the idea of 'αποκατάστασις is better symbolised by a spiral than it is by a circle.
-After
+Theatre, page 391), the idea of 'αποκατάστασις is better symbolised by a spiral than it is by a circle.
+After the cosmic

-Wagner in a Young Hegelian world- view, so that it is natural to see in its cyclical aspect the influence of Hegel's philosophy of history.
-This is especially
+Young Hegelian world- view, so that it is natural to see in its cyclical aspect the influence of Hegel's philosophy of history.
+This is especially significant in

-significant in its emphasis on the role of the (Hegelian) hero, who destroys the old world and makes a new beginning, in effect taking society to the next level.
+its emphasis on the role of the (Hegelian) hero, who destroys the old world and makes a new beginning, in effect taking society to the next level.
+Hegel's heroes,

 The music, however, in the end returns to the key in which the opera began.